 We recognize academic excellence and outstanding all-around performance of students each year by giving cash awards.

-To further increase the options for students who need financial assistance, the UP Alumni Engineers set up the Study Now Pay Later Plan (SNPL), with UPERDFI administering loans amounting to P60,000/year.
-For sustainability, repayment is due when the loanee can afford to repay on a scheduled installment plan.
+To further increase the options for students who need financial assistance, the UP Alumni Engineers (UPAE) has set up the Study Now Pay Later (SNPL).
+Plan.
+UPERDFI administers the loans amounting to P60,000/year.
+Donations to the UPAE SNPL Loan Fund will enable more students to be assisted.

 UPERDFI organizes conferences where burning issues are taken up such as the Nuclear Energy Forum co-organized with DOST in 2017.